Middle School Social Studies

 Sixth grade social studies projects include:

 In the second trimester, focus shifts to Europe as students investigate the Middle Ages.
-The third trimester covers the Renaissance through the early modern Age of Discover.
+The third trimester covers the Renaissance through the early modern Age of Discovery.
 There is an emphasis throughout on asking critical thinking questions, making comparisons between the past and modern day events, and encouraging students to become engaged with the “story” part of history.

 Seventh grade social studies projects include: